ericmqt/iRacer/README.md

 # iRacer
-A high-performance .NET library for interfacing with the iRacing racing simulator
+A modern, high-performance .NET library for interfacing with the iRacing racing simulator.